sharkymark/flask-hw/README.md

 Open a web browser and enter `localhost:5001` to see the Flask app

+## Known Issues

+In Coder's `envbuilder` project that leverages dev containers, lifecycle scripts in `devcontainer.json` like `postCreateCommand` and `postStartCommand` must redirect output to a file or `/dev/null` or the workspace hangs.
+Add `> /dev/null 2>&1` after any commands in those scripts.

 ## Resources

 [Related repo with Coder envbuilder support](https://github.com/sharkymark/envb-flask-hw)